UberEther/jwt/README.md

 ### Keystores
 There are 2 keystores used by the alogrithm - a public and a private one.
 The public keystore is used to verify signatures and encrypt data (both public key operations).
 The private keystore is used to sign and decrypt (both private key operations).

-The same or different JWK objects may be used for each.
+The same or different JWKS objects may be used for each.

 Configuration options to control these:
-- Public JWK:
+- Public JWKS:
-	- jwk - JWK object to use - must be an instance of uberether-jwk (or compatible)
+	- jwks - JWKS object to use - must be an instance of uberether-jwk (or compatible)
-	- jwkOptions - If JWK is not specified, a new instance of uberether-jwk is initialized wit these options
+	- jwksOptions - If JWKS is not specified, a new instance of uberether-jwk is initialized wit these options
 	- If neither of these are set, a new keystore with no configuration is used
-- Private JWK:
+- Private JWKS:
-	- pvtJwk - JWK object to use - must be an instance of uberether-jwk (or compatible)
+	- pvtJwks - JWKS object to use - must be an instance of uberether-jwk (or compatible)
-	- pvtJwkOptions - If JWK is not specified, a new instance of uberether-jwk is initialized wit these options
+	- pvtJwksOptions - If JWKS is not specified, a new instance of uberether-jwk is initialized wit these options
-	- If neither of these are set, the public JWK is used
+	- If neither of these are set, the public JWKS is used

-- jwk - An instance of uberether-jwk to use for processing
+- jwks - An instance of uberether-jwk to use for processing
-- jwkOptions - If specified the options passed to the uberether-jwk to construct the keystore
+- jwksOptions - If specified the options passed to the uberether-jwk to construct the keystore
 - pvt